ForbesLindesay/opaque-types/README.md

 };
 ```

-This will generate a file called `types.ts` (i.e. without the `.src` part), that exposes opaque/nominal types, along with an API for casting to and from them.
+Running `opaque-types <dirname>` will generate a file called `types.ts` (i.e. without the `.src` part), that exposes opaque/nominal types, along with an API for casting to and from them.

 Usage: